jmSNU/Isaacsim-Franka/README.md

 ## Introduction
 This repository provides a custom Reinforcement Learning (RL) environment using the Franka Panda arm.
 The environment is designed to accept visual information as input, allowing for the development and testing of vision-based RL algorithms.
 It integrates NVIDIA Isaac Sim for realistic simulation, providing a robust platform for robotics research and experimentation.

+> **Note:**
+> This repository is currently in an **experimental stage**.
+Some features may not work as expected, and further refinement is ongoing.
+Users are encouraged to provide feedback and contribute.

 ## Prerequisites
 Before starting, make sure you have the following installed: